wp-plugins/football-pool/readme.txt

 **Features**

 * Users can predict match outcomes.
 * Automatic calculation of the pool ranking.
-Or define your own custom ranking for a group of matches.
 * You can add bonus questions for extra fun (single answer and multiple choice).
 * Add your own teams and match info to use the plugin for another (national) competition.
-* Add multiple seasons.
 * Import or export the game schedule.
 * Automatic calculation of championship standing.
 * Configurable scoring options.